 In our case, we do mix it up.
 Depending on man/woman power, we might outsource some of this work.

-However, all backlinks with a DR 60+ will get tiered links built to them for that extra power.
+However, all backlinks with a DR 60+ get tiered links built to them for that extra power.

 Here’s a tier 1 link to the gold category: